MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-CoreData-Helper-Methods/content.md

 ##Save Note

-We want to define a static method that accepts a `Note` object as its one parameter and then saves that note to the default CoreData.
+We want to define a static method that saves that note to the default CoreData.

 > [action]
 **Try it on your own and then compare with the solution below.** It's okay to look back to the last section to see how it's done.